hep-gc/docker/external_cloud/csv2/separated_containers/run_csv2/README.md

   $ condor_submit job.sh
   ~~~~

-   Press ctl-D to switch back to the root user.
+   Press ctrl-D to switch back to the root user.
 The job should appear on the cloud status webpage (https://htc-dev.heprc.uvic.ca/cloud/status/), and cloudscheduler will launch VMs to run the job.
 The VM should boot and start running the test job after ~5-10 minutes.

   The status of the job can be checked using condor_q